 I also don’t use Twitter, but it is the most permissive of the large social networking sites.
 Users are instructed, “You may not use obscene or pornographic images in either your profile photo, header photo, or user background,” but users are allowed to post pornography in their feed.

 Snapchat is apparently designed to send photos that become inaccessible after a while.
+I understand that you can set the length of time your photo is accessible.
 This seems a fairly safe way to send nude or sexually-explicit photos.
 But people with the right technology can still capture the images.

 Millions of people around the world are sexting or sending nude photos on these social platforms but there’s a risk of being reprimanded, censored, or having one’s use suspended.
 Remember that these platforms are owned by private companies that can set their own rules and degree of enforcement.
 They’re concerned about not turning away users who would object to these images because having many users draws the advertisers who pay for the platform.
 You can bare your breasts legally on the streets of New York City, but not on some social platforms.